ZachHolmesDev/ZachHolmesDev/README.md

-<h1 align="center">Hi, I'm Zach Holmes</h1>
+<h1 align="center">Hi, I'm Zach</h1>
-<h3 align="center">Aspiring Web Developer from Brisbane, Currently Head of IT and Process Development for an Accounting and Tax Business</h3>
+<h3 align="center">Junior Developer and Sys Admin at Canstar in Brisbane, also Head of IT and Process Development for an small Accounting and Tax Business</h3>

 <!--
 <p align="center">